Nobel Son: Release

-The film was screened from April 28 – May 2, 2007 at the 2007 Tribeca Film Festival in New York City.
-The entire cast attended the premiere and all of the screenings were sold-out.
-It received broadly negative reviews, with only a 23% "rotten" rating on Rotten Tomatoes,.
-Manohla Dargis, writing for The New York Times described the film as "an aggressively noisy exercise in style over substance about nasty people doing nasty things to one another."
-Roger Ebert gave it a positive review.
-The film was also called "entertaining" by a reviewer on Ain't It Cool News.

-Over a year after its initial public screening at the Tribeca Film Festival, Nobel Son was picked up for distribution by Freestyle Releasing and was released in theaters on December 5, 2008.
+The film premiered at the 2007 Tribeca Film Festival in New York City.
+That November, Nobel Son was picked up for distribution by Freestyle Releasing, who gave it a limited theatrical release on December 5, 2008.
+The movie was released on DVD by 20th Century Fox Home Entertainment on June 9, 2009.

 Reception

 The film was widely panned by critics.
-Rotten Tomatoes reports that 25% of critics gave positive reviews based on 65 reviews, with an average score of 4.2/10.
+Rotten Tomatoes reports that 27% of critics gave positive reviews based on 64 reviews, with an average score of 4.1/10.
 The site's consensus reads, "Despite the best efforts of a strong cast, Nobel Son is over-plotted and self-consciously odd."
 Metacritic, based on a normalized rating from 100 top reviews from mainstream critics, gave the film an average score of 28/100, based on 18 critics, indicating "generally unfavorable reviews".

+Manohla Dargis, writing for The New York Times, described the film as "an aggressively noisy exercise in style over substance about nasty people doing nasty things to one another."
+Roger Ebert gave the film three out of four stars, praising the cast and writing, "The plot is ingenious, the schemes are diabolical, and it is not every day that a character needs to inform us, 'It is more cruel to eat the living than the dead'".
+Ain't It Cool News called the film "entertaining".